sdondley/ClimateChangeChat/perl.md

 * Step 1 is done

 ### Step 2: Install the nvim-lspconfig plugin with git and install into neovim
-* Use your favorite vim package manager to install it
+* Use your favorite neovim package manager to install it
     * or the one you hate
         * makes no difference to me
 * Github repo for nvim-lspconfig is here: